-Abu Dhabi is a diverse emirate with desert landscapes, oases, mountain heights, fabulous beaches, warm, clear waters, multiple islands, an ancient heritage city and a modern, cosmopolitan capital city.
+Abu Dhabi is a diverse emirate with desert landscapes, oasis, mountain heights, fabulous beaches, warm, clear waters, multiple islands, an ancient heritage city and a modern cosmopolitan capital city.
 It is also the largest of the seven Emirates that make up the United Arab Emirates.

 Abu Dhabi is the capital of the United Arab Emirates (UAE) – a federation of seven emirates, or states, formed in 1971: Abu Dhabi, Dubai, Sharjah, Ajman, Umm Al-Quwain, Fujairah and Ras Al-Khaimah.
 In just four decades, the UAE has grown to become one of Middle East’s most important economic and cultural centers.
 Renowned for its visionary leadership, the UAE has been at the forefront in the Middle East in the protection and promotion of rights for people with intellectual disabilities – or people of determination as they are admirably called in the UAE.
 Al Ain which is part of Abu Dhabi is the emirate’s heritage heartland and one of the world’s oldest inhabited settlements.
 Abu Dhabi is proud to be a place known for the friendliness and hospitality of its people, the vision of its leadership, and its recognition for the need for the development of a more inclusive and hopeful world.